dearrudam/java-studies/java-articles/make-developers-life-easier-with-smart-builders/src/main/java/README.md

 }
 ```
-Now, developers can create `Notification` objects using static method factories.
-The static method factories have names that describe the object being returned, making it easier for developers to know which constructor should be used.
+Now, developers can create `Notification` objects using static factory methods.
+The static factory methods have names that describe the object being returned, making it easier for developers to know which constructor should be used.
 The `Notification` objects are immutable and thread-safe.

 Let's update the `NotificationProgram` that creates a `Notification` object: